DFE-Digital/dfe-autocomplete/README.md

 ```

 The helper `dfe_autocomplete_options` assumes that the elements in the
-collection respond to the method `name` and if the element respond to `synonyms`
+collection respond to the method `name`.
+If the element responds to `value`
+that will be used as the value of the `<option>` HTML element.
+If the
-that will be included in the synonyms list automatically.
-If you want to pass
+element responds to `synonyms` that will be included in the synonyms list
-other methods that are synonyms you can include as the example above
+automatically.
+If you want to pass  other methods that are synonyms you can
-`suggestion_synonyms match_synonyms`.
-If you need to append any data to the
+include as the example above `suggestion_synonyms match_synonyms`.
+If you
-results you can use the `append` option.
+need to append any data to the results you can use the `append` option.
 There is also the boost option.

 ## Javascript